leandrosandoval/lyricfy/README.md

 # lyricfy
-Slack bot to find songs by its lyrics
+Slack bot to find songs by its lyrics using Musixmatch API